Suraj232/MechaCar_Statistical_Analysis-/README.md

 ### What data is needed

-We need to have competitor vehicles data as well as the carrying compartment space data from all the building prototypes.
+We need to have competitor vehicles technical data such as its fuel efficiency, and safety ratings as well as the carrying compartment space data from all the building prototypes.